LeeRichi/bootcamp-week-1/README.md

-## Key Concepts image.png
+## Key Concepts
 1. Make use of different tags: headings, paragraphs, link, italic, ordered list, unordered list,table, form
 2. No unnecessary while space in your codes
 3. Code is deployed by Netlify.
-4. Implemented the accessibility to this project. exp: Only use <h1> once.
+4. Implemented the accessibility to this project. exp: Only use h1 tag once.

 ## Result